corecanarias/renovate/website/docs/configuration-options.md

 If you wish for Renovate to process only select paths in the repository, use `includePaths`.
 If instead you need to just exclude/ignore certain paths then consider `ignorePaths` instead.
 If you are more interested in including only certain package managers (e.g. `npm`), then consider `enabledManagers` instead.

+## java

+Use this configuration option for shared config across all java projects.

 ## js